 All tenant projects must comply with Port design standards and guidelines.
 The Port review process confirms, but does not guarantee, compliance with Port standards and guidelines.
 The design and systems review process cycles described in this section are repeated until all design issues have been resolved and all applicable applications for utility connection forms have been approved.
-The COPS must be completed before submitting for permit.
+The COPS must be completed before submitting for building permit and/or other required permits.